-Scan a remote iSCSI portal, and returns a list of possible targets:
+You can scan a remote iSCSI portal and get a list of possible targets with:

 '''

 pvesm scan iscsi <HOST[:PORT]>

 '''

 7.14 User Mode iSCSI Backend

 Storage pool type: iscsidirect

 This backend provides basically the same functionality as the Open-iSCSI backed, but uses a user-level library to implement it.
 You need to install the libiscsi-bin package in order to use this backend.